-The College has invested approximately \$3.0M in fixed assets over the last year, and more than \$14M in the past 6 years.
+The College has invested more than \$15M in fixed assets over the last seven years.
+The current year's total is \$1.1M, the least over that period.
 The investment in capital assets is creating top rated facilities, technology, and instructional tools.
-In conjunction with reserve funds, funding is sought from grants, bond proceeds and gifts.
+In conjunction with reserve funds, funding is sought from grants, WV HEPC bond proceeds and gifts.

 The College maintains no debt at this time.

-Economic Outlook
+General Outlook